NSW Genomic Cancer Medicine Program

 - multiple clinical substudies for novel molecularly targeted treatments.

 We anticipate that the findings from this program will inform future models for personalised medicine and more efficient and successful evaluation of new drugs.

 The MoST program builds on partnerships between academic research, the public health sector and the pharmaceutical industry.
-This program is a collaboration between the Garvan Institute of Medical Research, the NHMRC Clinical Trials Centre and Sydney Catalyst – University of Sydney, and the Molecular Diagnostic Oncology Laboratory at the Peter MacCallum Cancer Centre.
+This program is a collaboration between the Garvan Institute of Medical Research, the NHMRC Clinical Trials Centre and Sydney Catalyst – University of Sydney, and the Peter MacCallum Cancer Centre.

 Participants for both projects of the Genomic Cancer Medicine program are now being recruited from The Kinghorn Cancer Centre.
 Recruitment from the Chris O’Brien Lifehouse is anticipated to start in early 2017.